mrjared16/memnote/README.md

 # memnote
-An note-taking app with NodeJS api & ReactJS front-end
+A note-taking app with ReactJS